MajorCooke/Doom4Doom/Docs/Readme.txt

                           Half Life-like laser for Gauss Cannon, Static Rifle and many more.
 Created the Carrion Cannon, powerup upgrades, and overhauled upgrade menu.
 						  Almost all new code for v3.0+.
 Flamethrower icon sprites.
+Crucible sprites &  weapon code.
                           General DECORATE & ZScript mastermind.